ElvisMaciejew/emacieje_sidequest_w2/README.md

-## Project Title

-GBDA302 Week 2 Example 3: Platforms (AABB Collisions)

----
+## GBDA Side Quest 2

 ## Authors

-Elvis
+Elvis Maciejewski

 ---

 ## Description

-Adds several rectangular platforms.
-The blob is drawn as a noisy circle but collides using a simple axis-aligned bounding box (AABB).
-X and Y are resolved separately to keep behaviour predictable and teachable.

----
+It is a game where you can move the blob around, and I changed certain aspects such as the color, size, speed, background color, and font size to reflect sadness.

 ## Learning Goals